amar528/amar528.github.io/leetcode-75/README.md

 Enqueue count, next valid steps once visited
 685ms beats 40%/64%

+### 994 - Rotting Oranges
+get all rotten oranges, enqueue them. also keep track of all fresh oranges in a set. using BFS, empty the queue, mark each as rotten. remove from fresh oranges set, keep track of each cell so we can enqueue its neighbours if that neighbouring cell is a fresh orange at each queue emptying, this represents 1 BFS level, so increment the minutes / count if at the end there are still fresh oranges remaining, we return -1, otherwise the minute count 44 ms beats 88%/65%

 ## Hashmap / Set

 ### 2215 - Find the Difference of 2 Arrays